Public Leadership Institute of Polk County (PLI)

 • Polk County has had a history of some outstanding public leaders who understood the importance of a vibrant business economy to our area’s outstanding quality of life.
 However, there is no guarantee these leaders will always be there in the future.
 It’s important to begin building the bench of prospective public leaders who understand business issues because they’ve lived business issues by creating jobs, managing payrolls and dealing with regulations.

-• Applications can be found at www.lakelandchamber.com/PLI.
+• Application for 2019 not yet released.
 Selection is limited and competitive.
 There is no fee to apply or attend thanks to the generous support of our sponsors.

-• Classes will be held at Southeastern University on May 26, June 8 and June 9, 2017 and will feature experts on candidacy, leadership and local public issues.
+• Classes will be held at Southeastern University and will feature experts on candidacy, leadership and local public issues.

 • There is no commitment required to run for office, merely the possibility of seeking a public leadership position in the future.
 The program DOES accept declared candidates.
 Attendance at the entire Leaders School is mandatory.